1. I just purchased one of your bags – do I treat it before I use it?

 Whilst some of our ranges will appreciate a bit of lovin’ before they join you on tour, others are ready to rock ‘n roll straight away.
-Our goat leather Indiana satchels generally come treated, so they are good to go.
-The Hombre and canvas & leather Metro range will perform best with a layer of protection spray to water and dirt proof them.
+Our Goat Leather and Buffalo Leather bags generally come treated, so they are good to go.

 2. My leather bag feels dry and/or seems to crack!
 Help!

 Relax – moisturise!
 Grab a cloth and pick a leather cream or conditioner, preferably a natural, non-coloured one.
-Whilst heavy products like Dubbin work great, it tends to take long before the leather absorbs it and the greasy substance may rub off on your clothing in the meantime.
-Yuk!
-Very important – before treating your whole bag, try your product on a little inconspicuous piece of your bag to see how the leather reacts.
+Whilst heavy products like Dubbin work great, it tends to take longer before the leather absorbs it, and the greasy substance may rub off on your clothing in the meantime.
+Yuck!
+Very important – before treating your whole bag, try your product on an inconspicuous part of your bag to see how the leather reacts.

 3. Panic!
 My bag got wet.
 What do I do?!